openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 OpenStack release
 -----------------

-..
-TEMPLATE (alternate between the following two paragraphs each six months) OpenStack Xena will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
-   In order to achieve this a cloud archive release of 'cloud:focal-xena' will be used during the install of each OpenStack application.
-Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
-Not using a more recent OpenStack release in this way will result in an Ussuri deployment (i.e. Ussuri is in the Ubuntu package archive for Focal).

-OpenStack Yoga will be deployed atop Ubuntu 22.04 LTS (Jammy) cloud nodes.
-In order to achieve this the default package archive ("distro") for the cloud nodes will be used during the install of each OpenStack application.
-Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
+OpenStack Zed will be deployed atop Ubuntu 22.04 LTS (Jammy) cloud nodes.
+In order to achieve this, charm channels appropriate for the chosen OpenStack release will be used (see :doc:`cg:project/charm-delivery`).

 See :ref:`cg:perform_the_upgrade` in the Charm Guide for more details on cloud archive releases and how they are used when upgrading OpenStack.